Want happy, loyal customers? That makes all of us.

 - What can we improve?

-#2 – Keep surveys to 3 questions or less.
+2. Keep customer satisfaction surveys to 3 questions or less.

 In addition to a follow-up question, it’s also smart to ask customers for any additional feedback or thoughts they may have.
 If something is top of mind and your questions didn’t address it, this gives them a chance to share.